punchx/aebuild/README.md

 npm install -g aebuild
 ```
 ## How to use:
 You have two choices.
-If you like to execute yuor script after every save then use watch mode by typing in your terminal:
+If you like to execute your script after every save then use watch mode by typing in your terminal:
 ```
 aebuild --watch myscript.jsx
 ```